CESNET/UltraGrid/CONTRIBUTING.md

 ## Reporting bugs

-Prefered way to report a bug is to open an issue on GitHub.
+Preferred way to report a bug is to open an issue on GitHub.
 If not possible, you can also contact the development team directly with an e-mail.

 Please look also at detailed instructions here [here](doc/REPORTING-BUGS.md).